“It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.” – Matthew 19:24

 Many may have expected to hear the secrets of building business and amassing wealth.
 After all, what else does the rich care except money?
 But Philip talked about God and faith.
 Even if I am a free thinker, I cannot help being inspired by his speech.

-He quoted one of the stories from Bible.
+He quoted one of the stories from the Bible.
 When a rich man asked Jesus, “what must I do to inherit eternal life?”
 Jesus replied,

 ‘You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, you shall not defraud, honor your father and mother.”